brunokoga/Montevideo/ultimateCombat_dir/combat/primitiveArmorAndWeapons.md

 There are two ways for an item to gain the broken condition.
 One is for the weapon to take damage from an attack or attacks that is in excess of half the weapon's hit points.
 The other is for the weapon to gain that condition from some effect.
 Both firearms and fragile weapons include effects that grant a weapon the broken condition without the weapon explicitly taking damage.

 If a weapon gains the broken condition from an effect, that weapon is considered to have taken damage equal to half its hit points +1.
-This damage is repaired either by something that addresses the effect that granted the weapon the broken condition (like quick clear in the case of firearm misfires or the [Field Repair](ultimateComba_dir/ultimateCombatFeats#_field-repair) feat in the case of weapons with the fragile quality) or by the normal method for recovering item hit points (detailed in the broken condition description.
+This damage is repaired either by something that addresses the effect that granted the weapon the broken condition (like quick clear in the case of firearm misfires or the [Field Repair](ultimateComba_dir/ultimateCombatFeats#_field-repair) feat in the case of weapons with the fragile quality) or by the normal method for recovering item hit points (detailed in the broken condition description).
 When an effect that grants the broken condition is removed, the weapon regains the hit points it lost when the broken condition was applied.

 Damage done by an attack against a weapon cannot be repaired by an effect that removes the broken condition.